Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsubsection{Multi-Modal Data Processing}

 The data context is opaque to the execution engine, while the model selection and parameters give context and transform the data.
-By processing context-free tensors, relational engines provide a common optimization framework for multi-modal data driven by models, not relational engines.
-Join operations are not all-encompassing but provide a step towards unifying relational with model-driven data processing under a declarative and optimizable model.\\
+By processing context-free tensors, relational engines provide a common optimization framework for multi-modal data ingested and transformed initially by models. \Rtwo{A multi-modal similarity join is useful in near-duplicate detection of unlabeled entries against another database, such as in misinformation detection~\cite{AIMeta2024CovidMisinformation} or document tagging~\cite{DBLP:conf/rep4nlp/ChenSPM17}.
+More generally, as a search query takes a single query as an input, batching many search queries would be equivalent to a join operation for better use of the available parallelism ~\cite{DBLP:conf/sigmod/KesterAI17}.}\\